 We, the authors, are developing a competency-based staff development program that uses the AACRAO competencies.
 We presented on our initial model and pilot test plans at MSACROA’s 2016 Annual Meeting.
 Our goal is to produce a scalable program that almost any organization could use.
 We will share more as our project progresses.

 For all of the reasons we lay out in this article, professional development is an important function within our offices.
 We are a profession of educators and that must go beyond student learning.
 To really embrace the idea that it is the competencies that matter, identifying and mapping staff to competencies creates an understanding of CBE which is part of the fabric of the university versus merely a pedagogical model isolated to the classroom.
 We hope that our work and this article will inspire others to roll up their sleeves and create something great with the resources.
 When you do, please remember to share it with the AACRAO community.

 To be continued

 In this part, we discussed five foundational uses for the AACRAO professional competencies, benchmarking, resource allocation, succession planning, making meaningful connections, and contributing to our profession.
-In Part Two (to be published Jan.
-24th), we will provide five more suggestions that build on the points in this article.
+In Part Two (published Feb.
+7th), we will provide five more suggestions that build on the points in this article.
 Stay tuned and help us make 2017 the year of professional development.